modlfo/VultModules/content/panels.md

 image ="../images/Panels.png"
 +++

-The blank panels are an exclusive module for the donors.
-If you place a donation you will receive a beautiful set of panels with the Vult logo that you can use to make your Rack more beautiful.
+The blank panels are an exclusive set of modules for the people that has the paid version.
+The only function of these panels is to make your Rack look more beautiful by adding the Vult logo.

-You can place a donation in the following link.

-<a href="https://www.paypal.me/VultModules" class="btn btn-info" role="button">Donate</a>